gigijoe/dragon-eye/README.md

 #### Feature
 - Multi moving targets tracking base on technology of background subtraction (MOG2)
-- Camera resolution is 720p and frame rate is limited to 30 fps
+- Camera resolution is 720p 30fps on Jetson nano / 1080p 30 fps on Jetson Xavier NX
 - Supports selection 1 of 2 cameras with different angle of view
 - Trigger out GPIO (Relay) / UART / UDP when target across central line
 - Record video files to SD card with or without tracking result